Vivekrajput20/Gaming-Portal/README.md

+I wonder you got gaming portal and you play with sdslabs/syntaxError XD
 # Gaming-Portal
 A gaming portal for people of IIT Roorkee.
 A place where students can post about various games and gaming events and interested students can join them.
 # Set Up